Ultraman: The Adventure Begins: Ultras

 The three Ultra warriors are from Planet Altara (惑星アルタラ, Wakusei Arutara) in Nebula M78.

 Ultraman Scott

-One of the Ultra warriors who came from the M78 Nebula which came to Earth following the Sorkin Monster.
-It became a one-sided entity living in Captain Scott Masterson of the American Air Force's acrobat flight team "Flying Angels" (フライング・エンジェルス, Furaingu Enjerusu), initially able to transform himself during a crisis, but also became able to transform on his own will in the middle.
+One of the Ultra warriors who came from the M78 Nebula, which came to Earth following the Sorkin Monster.
+It became a one-sided entity living in Captain Scott Masterson of the American Air Force's acrobat flight team "Flying Angels" (フライング・エンジェルス, Furaingu Enjerusu), initially able to transform himself during a crisis, but also able to transform of his own will in the middle.
 Having a buckle with a blue star shape in the abdomen, when the solar energy decreases, the beam lamp on the forehead flashes from blue to red and issues a warning sound.
 He threw Garuballade at power plants, etc., and they are good at the somewhat rough fighting way.
-He is voiced by Michael Lembeck in English and Tōru Furuya in Japanese dub.
+He is voiced by Michael Lembeck in English, Kellen Goff in the English 2025 dub and Tōru Furuya in Japanese dub.